syncfusion-content/winui-docs/winui/Scheduler/Month-View.md

 # Month View in WinUI Scheduler (SfScheduler)

-The month view of the scheduler displays the days of a specific month and current month, by default initially.
+By default, the month view of the scheduler displays the days of a specific month and current month initially.
 The current date color is differentiated from other dates of the current month.

 ## Month agenda view

 The scheduler month view displays a divided agenda view that is used to show the selected date’s appointments below the month.
-You can show the agenda view by setting the `ShowAgendaView` property to true in the `MonthViewSettings`.
+You can show the agenda view by setting the `ShowAgendaView` property to true in the `MonthViewSettings.`

 {% tabs %}
 {% highlight xaml %}